devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-mysql-helm-chart.md

 ## 2. Configure the Chart

-After selecting the stable/mySQL Helm chart, click on `Deploy`
+After selecting the stable/mysql Helm chart, click on `Deploy`.

-Enter the following details, to deploy mysql chart:
+Enter the following details, to deploy MySQL chart:

 | Key | Description |
 | :--- | :--- |